Crew member: Baldwin careful with guns before fatal shooting | WTOP

 Authorities said Friday that the assistant director, Dave Halls, had handed the weapon to Baldwin and announced “cold gun,” indicating it was safe to use.
 When asked about how Baldwin treated firearms on the set, Russell said the actor was very careful, citing an instance when Baldwin made sure a child actor was not near him when a gun was being discharged.

 It detailed the moments before the shooting and shows that there was turmoil on the set the day of the shooting.
-Several members of the camera crew walked off the production in a dispute over payment and lodging, Russell said, so a new crew had to be hired.
-He said he was unsure whether the weapon was checked before it was handed to Baldwin.
+Several members of the camera crew walked off the production in a dispute over payment and lodging, Russell said, and he was left with a lot of work to do.
+Only one camera was available to shoot, and it had to be moved because the light had shifted and there was a shadow.

 Souza said that he was focused on how the scene would appear on camera.
 He said he recalled hearing the phrase “cold gun” being used before the shooting.